 Glass Lewis Recommends Acreage Floating Shareholders Vote FOR U.S. Strategic Arrangement with Canopy Growth and Canopy USA

-/EIN News/ -- NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Acreage Holdings, Inc. (“Acreage” or the “Company”) (CSE:ACRG.A.U, ACRG.B.U), (OTCQX: ACRHF, ACRDF), a vertically integrated, multi-state operator of cannabis cultivation and retailing facilities in the U.S., is pleased to announce that Glass, Lewis & Co., LLC (“Glass Lewis”), leading independent proxy advisory services firm, has recommended that holders (“Floating Shareholders”) of Acreage’s Class D subordinate voting shares (the “Floating Shares”) vote in favor of its proposed arrangement (the “Floating Share Arrangement”) with Canopy Growth Corporation (“Canopy”) and Canopy USA, LLC (“Canopy USA”), and matters related thereto, at Acreage’s special meeting of Floating Shareholders to be held on March 15, 2023 (the “Meeting”).
+NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Acreage Holdings, Inc. ("Acreage" or the "Company") ACRG ACRG.B.U))), ACRHF ACRDF))), a vertically integrated, multi-state operator of cannabis cultivation and retailing facilities in the U.S., is pleased to announce that Glass, Lewis & Co., LLC ("Glass Lewis"), leading independent proxy advisory services firm, has recommended that holders ("Floating Shareholders") of Acreage's Class D subordinate voting shares (the "Floating Shares") vote in favor of its proposed arrangement (the "Floating Share Arrangement") with Canopy Growth Corporation ("Canopy") and Canopy USA, LLC ("Canopy USA"), and matters related thereto, at Acreage's special meeting of Floating Shareholders to be held on March 15, 2023 (the "Meeting").

 In making its recommendation, Glass Lewis stated the following1: